 - Epilepsy.
 The most obvious symptom of epilepsy in dogs (and the only one you can notice) is the seizures.
 Seeing your dog during a seizure can seem terribly frightening, but stay calm and take them to a vet immediately.
 Epilepsy happens because of some sort of inborn brain defect or for unknown reasons.
 Your vet will treat it with medicines, but you can only take care of the symptoms, not heal it completely.

 - Allergies.
 Like with humans, allergies in dogs are an adverse reaction of the immune system to the outside stimuli.
 Your pooch can be allergic to plants, bugs, microorganisms, and do so on.
 Mild symptoms are coughing, sneezing, and a runny nose, but your buddy could also develop an itch, or even get diarrhea or start vomiting.
 Make sure you take them to the vet in order to find out what exactly the problem is and how to make your Dameranian’s life a bit more bearable.

+Back problems and skin issues are frequent with Dachshunds, which can affect their quality of living and lifespan.
+They are also prone to seizures.
+If you notice any of these symptoms, take your pooch to the vet.
+If you take good care of your Doxie, you will protect them from health issues.
+The same goes for Dameranian cuties.
 Regular check-ups can go a long way in spotting some of these problems before they become even more severe.
 Occasional tests will allow you to help your pooch sooner rather than later, or, at the very least, put your mind at ease.